koyabr/danmaku-site/README.md

 ###For all users (members&tourists):

-- The extra comment board below the flash player in every post is powered by Disqus, you must register ay their site or use a google/facebook/twitter account in order to comment.
+- The extra comment board below the flash player in every post is powered by Disqus, you must register at their site or use a google/facebook/twitter account in order to comment.
 - Take it easy, the danmaku comment system is independent for use without any registration.